 Here comes the best part of this process - the launch of your website!
 Whether is a quiet go-live or a bells and whistles celebration, this is the much anticipated stage of sharing the fruits of all that labouring done to date with the whole world.

 You can move aside the Under Construction sign and cut the metaphorical ribbon in a number of ways.
 Have a website launch party.
 Hold an introductory promotion.
 Send an email or sms to your customer base.
-Take our a billboard or hoarding, an ad in the newspaper or just distribute flyers in your local community.
-Or just toast your new site with friends and family, over a good bottle of wine.
-Whatever your choice, your message is now live on the web, seeking eyeballs (figurative footfall) of visitors.Top
+Take out a billboard, put up a hoarding, an ad in the newspaper or distribute flyers in your local community.
+Maybe just toast your new site with friends and family, over a good bottle of wine.
+Whatever your choice, your message is now live on the web, seeking eyeballs (figurative footfalls) from your target audience.Top

 ADVERTISE & MARKET YOUR WEB PROPERTY